LarsHaalck/CATER/README.md

 Download the most recent AppImage from https://github.com/LarsHaalck/habitrack/releases listet under "Assets".

 # Building from Source:
-This project has a CMake superbuild structure, where the "root"-CMakeLists.txt lies in the folder `dependencies`.
+This project has a CMake superbuild structure, where the "root"-CMakeLists.txt lies in the folder `super`.

 ## Requirements:
 ```